 Winner: $500 and expenses-paid trip to compete at the Ontario competition

 Brock's winner advances to Ontario 3MT® contest

-The 2014 provincial competition will be held at McMaster University on April 24.
+The 2015 provincial competition will be held at Western University, London, Ont.

 A provincial competition brings together students from across Ontario and across multiple disciplines and provides them with a unique opportunity to learn about each other’s research activities.
 In addition to hearing presentations, graduate students will have ample opportunity to discuss more fully their research with other presenters, graduate students and faculty who attend the event.
 In addition to contributing in this way to a province-wide research culture, the provincial competition also encourages the development of professional skills for graduate students.